 Qase on the other hand is newer but lacks the scalability and infrastructure required for enterprise-level testing.
 In such situations where we need scalable solutions that move ahead with the market and come with AI, we look beyond Qase and TestRail towards Testsigma TMS.

-What is Testsigma TMS? – An alternative to Qase and TestRail
+What is Test Management by Testsigma? – an Alternative to Qase and TestRail

 Apart from being a light-weight and fast tool, it provides many other features:

-Whenever the question of test management software comes, Qase vs TestRail is often the first comparison we talk about.
+Whenever the question of test management software comes up, Qase vs TestRail is often the first comparison we discuss.
 But when we dig deep into their characteristics, we find a few anomalies that can change our decision and opt for alternatives.

-Qase is a light-weight tool, launched in 2018, and comes with an intuitive user interface and great user experience.
-It is smooth and is one of the easiest tools to run automation tests.
-However, Qase suffers from not being too scalable.
-It means that when the application starts to grow (which eventually it will), Qase will not be able to cope with its growth rate and start to break.
-Such events force the organization to change tools which in itself is a very time-consuming process and no team would want to walk down that lane.
+Qase is a light-weight tool, launched in 2018, and comes with an intuitive user interface and excellent user experience.
+It is smooth and one of the easiest tools for running automation tests.
+However, Qase suffers from not being scalable.
+This means that when the application starts to grow, Qase will not be able to cope with its growth rate and will begin to break.
+Such events force the organization to change tools, which is a very time-consuming, and no team would want to walk down that lane.

-TestRail on the other hand is an extremely scalable tool and fits well with enterprise-level applications or medium-scaled businesses.
-However, TestRail is complex, not as easy to learn, and is a huge expense in the pockets of the testers.
-TestRail has also been constantly blamed for having too many bugs, especially in recent times.
-This hinders the performance of the team and will trouble the team in big projects where many modules of software are used.
+TestRail, on the other hand, is a highly scalable tool that fits well with enterprise-level applications or medium-sized businesses.
+However, it is complex, challenging to learn, and a huge expense for testers.
+TestRail has been constantly blamed for too many bugs, especially recently.
+This hinders the team’s performance and will trouble the team in big projects where many software programs are used.

-Testsigma TMS, a tool offered by Testsigma for test case management, is a rather simplistic tool that might not provide a high-end user interface as Qase but gets the work done.
+Test Management by Testsigma is a tool offered by Testsigma for test case management.
 It is highly scalable and comes with all the necessary features required for test case management.
-Testsigma TMS is also extremely easy to learn as it has simpler modules and an organized screen panel where elements are logically separated.
-Unlike TestRail, it does not consume too many resources and is an excellent tool to collaborate as well.
+Test Management by Testsigma is also extremely easy to learn, as it has simpler modules and an organized screen panel where elements are logically separated.
+Unlike TestRail, it does not consume too many resources and is an excellent tool for collaboration.

 Conclusion